-Listen, getting stuck isn't exactly enjoyable, but having a fear of needles is relatively common.
+Getting stuck isn't exactly enjoyable, but having a fear of needles is relatively common.
+But that doesn't mean it should stop you from getting vaccines that are important for your health and the health of your community.

 Video of the Day

-Past research has found that 19 and 20 percent of adults, respectively, didn't get the pneumococcal or tetanus vaccines because of this anxiety.
-The study also pointed out that those giving the injections may underestimate just how strong this worry can be.
-And who could blame them — they see needles all day!
+The study cited previous research that had found 19 and 20 percent of adults, respectively, didn't get the pneumococcal or tetanus vaccines because of this anxiety.

-So, if you want to get the COVID-19 vaccine but the anticipation of getting an injection is a source of anxiety, or you think you might avoid the shot altogether, there are steps you can take to feel calmer in the face of a needle.
+If the anticipation of getting an injection is a source of anxiety for you, there are steps you can take to feel calmer in the face of a needle.

 "There are a number of different things we can do to help people who are struggling," Joe McNamara, PhD, director of the UFHealth Florida Exposure and Anxiety Research (FEAR) Lab in Gainesville, Florida, tells LIVESTRONG.com.